ČSD Class T 448.0: North Korea

 A total of eleven locomotives of this type are in service with the Korean State Railway, for shunting work around P'yŏngyang and light branchline work.
 These are numbered in the 내연401 to 내연411 range.

 After the first unit was delivered on 10 November 2001, the Slovak firm ZŤS - Koľajové vozidlá of Dubnica nad Váhom rebuilt a total of ten T 448.0 locomotives for operation in North Korea, with the first five being shipped on 30 October 2004 via the port of Koper, Slovenia.
 The second batch of five were shipped on 17 January 2005 by the same routing.
 All ten were painted in a dark blue, light green and yellow livery with polyurethane paint.

-Of the eleven units delivered to the Korean State Railway, five were of the T 448P variant, bought from industrial operations in Poland, while the other six were of the standard version - three from Slovakian industries, two from Czech industries, and one from the Czech Railways.
+Of the eleven units delivered to the Korean State Railway, five were of the T 448P variant, bought from industrial operations in Poland, while the other six were of the standard version - three from Slovak industries, two from Czech industries, and one from the Czech Railways.
 These were: